badri119/Fit-go/README.md

 # Motive:

-As someone who loves cycling, I've always had this thought behind my head for people who wanted to workout but don't like doing it alone.
-This web application, is losely based on tinder where you match with your workout partner instead of your potential life partner (😆).
+As a cycling enthusiast, I've often considered how some people who want to exercise may not enjoy doing it alone.
+This web application is losely based on tinder where you match with your workout partner instead of your potential life partner (😆).

 # Demo (Coming soon):